anirbmuk/anirbmuk/README.md

 - - - -

 - 🔭 What I work on ...
-Angular, Nuxt, Vue, Node, MongoDB, SEO
+Angular, Nuxt, Vue, Node, Redis, SEO
 - 🌱 What interests me ...
 Firebase/Firestore, NestJS, Cypress
 - ⚡ What I do for a living ...
 Senior front-end developer at ABOUT YOU!